Jordan: Superteams mean 28 'garbage' teams

 Jordan, of course, was the face of another NBA superteam -- the 1995-96 Chicago Bulls, who won a then-record 72 regular-season games and the NBA title.
 The Warriors broke the Bulls' regular-season wins record in 2016.

 It's understandable that, as an owner, Jordan is concerned about the league's competitive balance.
-Jordan's Hornets have made it out of the first round of the playoffs just twice since the 2000-01 season.
+Charlotte has made it out of the first round of the playoffs just twice since the 2000-01 season.

 NBA commissioner Adam Silver, though, pushed back against the idea that the league suffers from a competitive balance issue last May in an interview on ESPN's Mike & Mike.